Funeral Parade of Roses: Plot

-The film follows the trials and tribulations of Eddie and other transgender women in Tokyo.
+The film revolves around the underground gay scene in Tokyo.
 The main plot continuously jumps around the timeline of events.
 The film also contains scenes shot in a documentary style, in which the film's cast members are interviewed about their sexuality and gender identity.

 As a child, Eddie was abused by her father.
 When her father abandons Eddie and her mother, Eddie suggests to her mother that, though her husband has left them, she still has Eddie to rely on, and her mother laughs at her.
 Some time later, Eddie finds her mother with another man, and Eddie stabs them both using a knife.

 Now an adult, Eddie works at the Genet, a gay bar in Tokyo that employs several transgender women to service customers.
 The Genet is managed by drug dealer Gonda, with whom Leda, the madame or "lead girl" of the bar, lives and is in a relationship.
 Leda correctly begins to suspect that Eddie and Gonda have a secret sexual relationship, and Gonda promises to make Eddie the new madame of the bar.

 One day, Eddie witnesses a street protest and enters an art exhibit, where a voice on a tape recorder speaks about individuals masking their personalities, "wearing" one or more "masks" in order to avoid loneliness.
 Eddie also goes shopping with friends, visiting clothing stores and a hair salon, eating ice cream and entering a men's bathroom, where they stand in front of urinals in their skirts.
 Eddie also associates with Guevara, a member of a filmmaking collective who makes avant-garde films.
 After viewing one of Guevara's works, Eddie and others smoke marijuana and dance.

 While out with two friends, Eddie and two friends are confronted by a trio of women, and a fight ensues.
 Gonda visits Leda and is angered when she feigns concern for Eddie's well-being.
-Leda is later found lying in her bed, having died by suicide, wearing a veil and surrounded by roses.
+Leda is later found lying in her bed, having committed suicide, wearing a veil and surrounded by roses.
 On the floor are two dolls, one with a nail in its upper chest, and the other with a nail in each eye.

 After Leda's funeral, Eddie is promoted to madame of the Genet.
-While Eddie takes a shower, Gonda finds a book containing a photograph of Eddie as a young boy, with her parents.
+While Eddie takes a shower, Gonda finds a book containing a photograph of Eddie as a young boy with her parents.
 Though a hole has been burnt through the face of Eddie's father in the picture, Gonda recognizes Eddie's mother as his former lover.
 Realizing that Eddie is his child, Gonda kills himself with a knife.
 Upon seeing this, Eddie takes the knife and stabs herself in each eye, before stumbling outside in front of a crowd of people.